Hairspray poster

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Tracy crashes the audition and dances with such joy and skill that Corny Collins hires her on the spot, despite Velma's objections.
 Tracy makes the active choice to perform, defying expectations and entering the world of television., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Tracy wins "Miss Teenage Hairspray" and uses the platform to publicly advocate for integrating the Corny Collins Show daily.
+Structural examination shows that this crucial beat Tracy wins "Miss Teenage Hairspray" and uses the platform to publicly advocate for integrating the Corny Collins Show daily.
 This is a false victory - she thinks she's won, but this public stance makes her a target for Velma Von Tussle, raising the stakes considerably., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Tracy realizes she must integrate the Miss Teenage Hairspray finale on live TV - combining her original dream (dancing on TV) with her new purpose (integration).
 Edna overcomes her fears to help.
 Maybelle provides the plan.
 Tracy synthesizes personal ambition with social justice., demonstrating the transformation achieved throughout the journey.